Your basket is empty.

 Key climbs: Port de Bales, Portet d’Aspet, Crouzette, Port

-The formidable Port de Bales opens the day with a touch of class, before a gentler section takes us to the steeper, but shorter, side of the Portet d’Aspet.
-Then follows the beautifully quiet but occasionally steep climb to the Col de Crouzette.
-After the Col de Port, a long descent takes us to Tarascon and the start of the Route des Corniches, bringing us to our hotel via the high road.
+The formidable Port de Balès opens the day with a touch of class, before a gentler section takes us to the steeper, but shorter, side of the Portet d’Aspet.
+After the Col de Port, a long descent takes us to Tarascon and towards our hotel via the high Route des Corniches.